linzhoucool/ObjectOrientedJavascript/destructuring.md

 let {rinse, spin, dry} = washingMachine;
 ```

-5. When using object literal shorthand, do we always need to skip the assignment of the property?
-For example, can we still do this?
+5. Given what we know about object literal shorthand, does the following code still work?

 ```javascript
 let someVar = "stringsssss"